Introduction to Anthropology and the Scientific Method

 different from other disciplines that study humans because of its

-comparative and relativistic approaches.
+comparative, relativistic, and scientific approaches.
 The discipline is

 into four main subdisciplines, cultural anthropology, archaeology,